-- 1. Boot from the system CD that came with the computer.
-Use Disk Utility to verify the hard drive. - 2.
-Using Disk Utility, reformat the hard drive. - 3.
-Check all cable connections to and from the hard drive. - 4.
-Replace the hard drive data cable. - 5.
-Replace the hard drive. - 6.
+- 1. Boot from the system CD that came with the computer and see if the hard drive mounts on the desktop. - 2.
+Using Drive Setup, reinstall the system software drivers for the hard drive. - 3.
+Using Drive Setup, reinitiation the hard drive. - 4.
+Check all cable connections to and from the hard drive. - 5.
+Replace the hard drive data cable. - 6.
+Replace the hard drive. - 7.
 Replace the logic board.